Sri Lanka became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-The law prohibits the sale of tobacco products via vending machine.
+The law prohibits the sale of tobacco products via vending machine and in educational facilities and schools.
 The law also prohibits the sale of smokeless tobacco products.
 The sale of tobacco products is prohibited to persons under the age of 21.

 The retail sale of e-cigarettes is prohibited.
 There are no restrictions on use or advertising, promotion and sponsorship of e-cigarettes.